UPPMAX/programming_formalisms/docs/git/branches.md

 !!! info "Content"

     - We will
         - work with the basic commands in git
         - go through branching and merging

 ???- info "Learning objectives of 'Branches'"

-    - learners can explain and evaluate the usefulness for branches
+    - learners can explain and evaluate the usefulness of branches

 !!! note "Instructor notes"

     Prerequisites are:

-    - ...
+    - git basics

     Lesson Plan: **FIX**

     - **Total** 30 min
     - Theory 20
     - Discussions 10 min
-!!!
-Discussion "Have you used Git (locally) in your own work?Answer in **Menti**"

-!!! note

-    - We will cover the most basic things with Git such that you can use it this week.
-    - For deeper understanding and hands-on on branching etcetera, please confer the course material of [NBIS](https://nbis-reproducible-research.readthedocs.io/en/course_2104/git/) and [CodeRefinery](https://coderefinery.github.io/git-intro/).

 !!! info "Table of content"